Devmack/TeslaMall/README.md

 Persistency is based on ORM - ef core and it requires MSSQL server to apply migration (forced to do at start) and seed with demo data

 ## DevLog - not chronological
+## To be discussed, but my overal development strategy was to start from backend: identify domain models and persistency layer, then wrap and expose domain layer to the web.
+Next part was oriented on creating mock front.

 **important!** **To cancel reservation for any reservation email enter "1234"  as a code (its hardcoded value, that can be replaced later on with some custom solution)**.
 It is simple system to prevent anyone who knows your adress to see and cancel your rented car.
 Payment gate is simplest possible stub - to pay enter any value.
 Later on it can be replaced with custom payment gate